xxZavixx/business-landing-template/README.md

   - Theme Switching: +$15
   - Font Switching: +$10
   - Animations: +$10

+- ### Favicon
+- The template includes a placeholder favicon (`favicon.ico`).
+- To replace it, create your own favicon using an online tool (e.g., favicon.io).
+- Save it as `favicon.ico` and replace the existing file in the root directory.

 ## License
 This template is licensed under [Custom License](/LICENSE.txt).
 Please refer to the `LICENSE.txt` file for detailed usage rights.
 Unauthorized distribution or resale is prohibited.